KarenPlankton/Happy_cookie_face_detection_azure/README.md

 # face detection  azure microsoft
-Spring Boot Application using springboot back end wirh js front end To use rename application.properties-sample to application.properties file and add your key from: https://azure.microsoft.com/en-gb/try/cognitive-services/?api=face-api and start springboot  and react application with
+Spring Boot Application using springboot back end with js front end.
+To use rename application.properties-sample to application.properties file and add your key from: https://azure.microsoft.com/en-gb/try/cognitive-services/?api=face-api and start springboot  and react application with